okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-widget-sign-in-email/main/index.md

 **Learning outcomes**

-* Set up password-optional sign-in in your Okta org
+* Configure your Okta org to enable user sign-in without a password.
 * Integrate password-optional sign-ins in your app using the Sign-In Widget

 **What you need**